cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 | Vote verification (per vote)    | 161 μs |
 | Aggregation time                |   5 ms |
 | Verification time (certificate) |  15 ms |

+> [!WARNING]
+> The text from here onwards is still under major revision.

 ## Rationale: how does this CIP achieve its goals?
 <!-- The rationale fleshes out the specification by describing what motivated the design and what led to particular design decisions.
 It should describe alternate designs considered and related work.
 The rationale should provide evidence of consensus within the community and discuss significant objections or concerns raised during the discussion.